On this page:

 - demonstrate a holistic knowledge of anthropology as a whole with the ability to articulate the central ideas from the subdisciplines.

-General Education Requirements
+General Education Requirements (Morris Core)

 The University of Minnesota and its faculty are committed to providing an education that invites you to investigate the world from new perspectives, learn new ways of thinking, and grow as an active citizen and lifelong learner.
-The University’s general education requirements are designed to be integrated throughout your four-year undergraduate experience.
+The University’s general education requirements (Morris Core) are designed to be integrated throughout your four-year undergraduate experience.
 These courses provide you an opportunity to explore fields outside your major and complement your major curriculum with a multidisciplinary perspective.

-Careers & Graduate School
+Careers and Graduate School

-Completing a major in anthropology opens the door to many professional options upon graduation, such as business, law, social work, communication, education, and human service careers, which may range from museum work to international business to community service and advertising.
+Completing a major in anthropology opens the door to many professional fields, such as business, public health, law, social work, government and public policy, nonprofit work, advocacy, education, and human service.
+Careers may range from advertising to museum work to international business to community service.
+An anthropology degree is particularly suited to careers where you will be working in a multicultural environment in the United States or internationally.

 The University of Minnesota Morris is a national public liberal arts college committed to making a high-quality education available to students from across the country.
 Expenses for housing, meals, books and supplies, transportation, loan fees, and personal expenditures can vary.

-Scholarships
+Anthropology Scholarships

 Scholarships are a type of financial aid awarded to you and are often based on specific criteria, such as your major, GPA, or financial need.

-Research & Engagement
+Research and Engagement

 Research

-Opportunities for Students
+Engagement Opportunities for Students

 The Undergraduate Research Symposium (URS) offers students an opportunity to present research plus scholarly and creative work.
 Types of presentations include posters, oral presentations, and short or abbreviated theatrical, dance, or musical performances.